-Summer Festival internships are part of a structured program for more than 30 interns from around the world, each working within one of the Pillow’s administrative or production departments.
+Summer Festival internships run May 23 through August 31 and are part of a structured program for more than 30 interns from around the world, each working within one of the Pillow’s administrative or production departments.
 By interning with Jacob’s Pillow during the summer, you join a team of seasoned arts professionals and assist with programs pertaining to the Festival, The School, the Archives, and Community engagement.
 All internships offer invaluable training and mentorship towards your professional career.

 As a Summer Festival Intern, you will:

 - Be a member of the team executing one of the world’s most prestigious dance festivals celebrating its 85th anniversary.

 - Experience a Festival environment offering world-class ballet, contemporary, cultural, dance/theatre, and jazz dance; more than 200 public events including artist talks, master classes, community classes, open rehearsals, and free performances; access to one of the field’s most valuable dance Archives; and professional advancement training in The School at Jacob’s Pillow.

 - Receive on-the-job training and experience working with the Festival’s staff.

 - Gain a broad perspective on the international performing arts field.

 - Live in an international community of artists, faculty, scholars, staff, students, and intern peers for 3 dance-filled months.

 - Enjoy the rich heritage of this National Historic Landmark in the beautiful Berkshires of Western Massachusetts.